W A R ADIKYRIE

 become thrush free.
 She will never wear shoes again!

 Kyrie on her way to Georgia, December 5, 2011.
-Pine Valley Acres Transportation, based out
+Kyle with Pine Valley Acres Transportation, based out

 December 6, 2011- Kyrie in her new pen shortly after arrival, already digging into her hay-